<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Change – A Biological Perspective

 Many studies describe, in great detail, the physiological response of the human brain to the prospect of the unknown: the effect on the basal ganglia, the pre-frontal cortex, and so on.
-Any type of change – whether at work or home, personal or professional – is perceived by the brain as a potential risk to survival.
+Any change – whether at work or home, personal or professional – is perceived by the brain as a potential risk to survival.

 Change – A Successful Perspective